 You may use kindling in the base and on top of the rubbish to start your fire.
 A gentle start results in a more consistent fire that last longer and destroys everything inside the barrel.

-Cover the barrel
+4. Cover the Barrel

-Once you feel satisfied with the fire, cover with the grating to contain the fire and prevent anything from escaping.
+Once you feel satisfied with the fire, cover it with the grating to contain the fire and prevent anything from escaping.

 The grating becomes incredibly hot as the fire burns, so it is essential not to touch it when in use.
 Keep children and pets away from the barrel to avoid injury and nasty accidents.

-Storing Your Burn Barrel
+5. Storing Your Barrel